 - It doesn't provide any on-premise solution.

 - Fivetran doesn't support python for data transformations.

 Check the detailed comparison of Fivetran vs Sprinkle

 Hevo Data is a No-code, data management pipeline that transfers data from different data sources to a data warehouse of your choice.
 It provides a consistent and reliable solution to manage data in real time.
 It allows you to focus on key, business intelligence needs and perform insightful analysis using tools like Tableau, Power BI, etc.

 - Hevo Data supports integration with a high number of data sources, databases, SDKs, cloud storage, and streaming services, making it one of the most diverse ETL tools available in the sector.

 - It provides extracting, transforming, and loading data to and from databases, and more importantly, the speed of these operations is very high.

 - Hevo Data can detect the schema of incoming data and replicate the same in the data warehouse.

-- Hevo is built on a real-time streaming architecture so that the data is loaded to your warehouse in real time.
+- Hevo is built on a real-time streaming architecture to load the data to your warehouse in real-time.

 - It has a fast and simple setup making it easier for first-time users.